 The Limitation of Actions Amendment (Child Abuse) Act 2015 passed the Victorian Parliament in 2015, and became operative on 1 July 2015.
 The Act completely removed the limitation periods that apply to civil actions founded upon child abuse, with both retrospective and prospective effect.
 The reforms also removed the 12-year long-stop limitation period for wrongful death actions in relation to child abuse brought by dependants of a deceased victim.

 Work is also continuing on the implementation of other civil law reforms that were recommended by Betrayal of Trust.
 This includes the incorporation and insurance arrangements of certain organisations.
-These reforms raise significant and complex issues, as has been noted by the Chair of the Royal Commission(External link).

 Common Guiding Principles